Posts

 Life events linger to sometimes seek resolution during sleep.

-A visit to Vancouver amid a heavy rainfall gave me fresh perspective.
-A lovely chandelier sparkled cheerfully in the foyer of a hotel.
+My visit to Vancouver amid a heavy rainfall gave fresh perspective.
+A lovely chandelier sparkled cheerily in the foyer of a hotel.

 Trees lining the streets were starting to change colour.